Freegle1643/Vicious-Unicorn/README.md

 This is the standard Docker-ce installation from [official documentation](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1).
 After we create this file we need to make it executable by typing `chmod +x ./install_docker.sh`

 Then we simply run this script by `./install_docker.sh`.
 Notice that you may want to switch to `root` for this operation.
 After the process is finished.
-Switch back to your non-root user and and it to docker group so that we don't need to interact with Docker using `root` privileges.
+Switch back to your non-root user and add it to docker group so that we don't need to interact with Docker using `root` privileges.

 ```bash
 sudo usermod -aG docker $USER